 Uganda Sanitation for Health Activity

-Tetra Tech is promoting hygiene behavior practices and strengthening water governance to improve accessibility and sustainability of water and sanitation services in rural communities in Uganda.
+Tetra Tech is promoting positive behaviors, building markets, and strengthening governance to increase access to water, sanitation, and hygiene (WASH) services in rural communities in Uganda.

 Uganda remains one of the world’s poorest countries, with almost a quarter of the population living on less than USD$1.25 a day.
 Economic and human development in Uganda is inhibited by poor sanitary conditions at households, schools, and health centers, which cost the country the equivalent of USD$177 million per year in lost productivity and medical costs, according to The Water and Sanitation Program.

-Tetra Tech is on the ground, implementing the U.S. Agency for International Development’s (USAID) Uganda Sanitation for Health (USHA) Activity, which increases household access to sanitation and water services; ensures that key hygiene behaviors are adopted at home, school, and health facilities; and strengthens district governance for sustainable services in 25 districts across Uganda.
+Tetra Tech is implementing the U.S. Agency for International Development’s (USAID) Uganda Sanitation for Health Activity (USHA), which increases household access to WASH services; ensures that key hygiene behaviors are adopted at home, school, and health facilities; and strengthens district governance for sustainable services in 20 districts across Uganda.

-In Uganda Tetra Tech is supporting an enabling business environment, investing in product design and supply chain development, and exploring financial instruments to address constraints for households and private investment.
-Through the USHA Activity, Tetra Tech is working with various stakeholders to develop and implement a national marketing strategy through a collective impact approach aimed at unlocking public, private, and household investment in sanitation products and services.
+In Uganda, we are supporting an enabling business environment, investing in product design and supply chain development, and exploring financial instruments to address constraints for households and private investment.
+Through USHA, Tetra Tech has helped to develop and implement a national marketing strategy through a collective impact approach aimed at unlocking public, private, and household investment in sanitation products and services.

-The USHA Activity aligns with the Government of Uganda’s development priorities to engage communities, local governments, and utilities to expand and improve water supply services.
-To address water, sanitation, and hygiene (WASH) needs at schools and primary health facilities, the USHA team works with teachers, parents, and student leaders and supports health facility hygiene audits and action planning in all intervention districts.
-The project also supports the enactment and implementation of national WASH sector guidelines and policy reforms.
+USHA (2018-2023) aligns with the Government of Uganda’s development priorities to engage communities, local governments, and utilities.
+To address WASH needs at schools and primary health facilities, the USHA team works with teachers, parents, and student leaders and supports health facility hygiene audits and action planning in all intervention districts.
+The project also supports fecal sludge management (FSM) by building the capacities of FSM enterprises.

-Over the life of the project, the USHA Activity expects to help 750,000 people gain access to basic sanitation and benefit up to 100,000 people with improved service quality from existing improved drinking water sources.
+Over the life of the project, the USHA Activity expects to help 650,000 people gain access to basic sanitation and benefit up to 60,000 people with new or improved service quality from improved drinking water sources.